I Am Overwhelmed by 55 Million Babies Killed Since Roe v. Wade

 Today, this 27 year-old is writing to you as a survivor of that decision.
 The undeniable fact is that nearly a third of my generation is missing.
 We are missing brothers, sisters, cousins, friends, husbands and wives.

 You see, Miss Weddington’s generation got it wrong.
 In attempting to correct gender inequality in the workplace and in our society, they set into motion the ultimate act of discrimination – abortion.
 Instead of glorifying motherhood, they pitted the mother against her child, creating an endless cycle of selfishness, pain, and deceit.

 But this generation is determined to set it right.
 We’ve seen the ultrasounds of our siblings, googled “abortion” and seen the bloody images, and sat with a friend as she cried about her abortion.
 This youth generation is the most pro-life generation of young people since 1973; we’re even more pro-life than even our parents’ generation.
-And this week our presence will be known as this generation will be the predominant participants in Friday’s March for Life in Washington, D.C. and pro-life rallies across the nation.
+And this week our presence will be known as this generation will be the predominant participants in Wednesday’s March for Life in Washington, D.C. and pro-life rallies across the nation.

 This week, we will be proudly carrying our “I am the Pro-Life Generation” signs, and Planned Parenthood and the abortion industry will watch their target audience slip away.